odoo/documentation/content/developer/reference/testing.rst

-When you write a test that does not inherit from the :class:`~odoo.tests.common.BaseCase`, this test will not have the default tags, you have to add them explicitely to have the test included in the default test suite.
+When you write a test that does not inherit from the :class:`~odoo.tests.common.BaseCase`, this test will not have the default tags, you have to add them explicitly to have the test included in the default test suite.
 This is a common issue when using a simple ``unittest.TestCase`` as they're not going to get run: